o1-labs/rfcs/00XX-efficient-msms-for-non-native-pickles-verification.md

     * Identify the resources required for testing, such as testing environments, test data, or any additional tools or infrastructure needed for effective testing.-->

 Phase 1:
-1. Investigate existing approaches to FFA (foreign field arithmetics) and FFEC (foreign field elliptic curves), including ones implemented for the standard Kimchi.
-Get basic insight.
-    - Have a high level look at foreign field addition and multiplication gate in Kimchi
-        - Reading doc in the book + the code.
-Maybe starting without details (half a day), after that jump on the code to implement, and come back after that for a deeper understanding.
-    - Examine the avaliable FFEC implementations / algorithms.
-      - This includes the existing implementation of ECDSA / FFEC in o1js.
-See if it can be used as a comparison for our implementation -- e.g. as a baseline, if it's performant enough.
-      - But also other implementations (not part of Kimchi/o1js).
-    - Implement the addition of points of (non-native) Vesta with (native) BN254(Fp) using the existing FFA library within Kimchi.
-      - The ECC addition operation must be implemented from scratch, but it relies on the foreign field additions/multiplications support which already exists in Kimchi.
-      - Start with the affine coordinates.
-If time allows, see if projective or Jacobian can be more performant.
-      - Important: we need to verify that the conditions are respected for the scalar field of BN254.
-Initially, it has been written for the scalar field of Vesta/Pallas.
-    - Evaluate the complexity of the implementation
-       - Check the number of constraints, proof size, verifier time, etc. Write benchmarks.
-1. Decide on the optimal algorithm for (primarily) FFA, and FFEC.
-    - Probably just go with the most intuitive and simple bignum implementation using $16$ bits per limb.
-    - In terms of FFEC we can probably just go forward with affine coordinates.
 1. Assemble the /core/ target proving system (parallel with everything before), without folding.
     - Build a variant (clone) of Kimchi with a higher number of columns, and additive lookups (but no folding).
       - These components are now implemented in optimism project to different degrees --- they have to be all brought (ideally reused, practicall probably copied) to a project folder.